 Navigo’s Neurodevelopmental Service have been working hard to reduce waiting times across their pre-assessment and assessment pathways.

-Whilst waiting for an assessment, we appreciate it can be difficult to source help with managing a child’s needs.
+Whilst waiting for an Attention Deficit Hyperactivity Disorder (ADHD) assessment, we appreciate it can be difficult to source help with managing a child’s needs.

-Navigo’s Child and Adolescent Mental Health Service (Young Minds Matter) are launching a new waiting list initiative.
+Navigo’s Child and Adolescent Mental Health Service (Young Minds Matter) are launching a new waiting list initiative for those who are currently awaiting an ADHD assessment.
 The Workshop for Integrated Neurodiversity Group Support, fondly called WINGS, will give parents the skills and knowledge to support their child at home and school.

 WINGS will run six face-to-face two-hour sessions where up to 20 parents can learn these skills, better understand neurodivergent needs and build a support network of like-minded parents who understand how it feels.